aryoungblood/portfolio-site/content/work/2020-quantum-computing.md

 tools: Illustrator, Photoshop, CSS, HTML
 ---

-Design and graphics for an article on how quantum computing may affect encryption.
+Design, illustration, and graphics for an article on how quantum computing may affect encryption.